You must be able to prove your identity

 In previous reports relating to aliens cases, you and your relative must have submitted concordant information regarding identity, relationship, background, family circumstances, etc.

-In order for your husband/wife to attest to your identity, you must have lived together before you came to Sweden.
-You must have lived together for such a period that your spouse has knowledge of your background and life story so that your identity can be attested to without doubt.
+In order for your husband/wife or a close relative (parents, adult children and siblings) to attest to your identity, you must have lived together before you came to Sweden.
+You must have lived together for such a period that your spouse or close relative has knowledge of your background and life story so that your identity can be attested to without doubt.

 Exceptions from the identity requirement

 The Migration Agency may make an exception for you if you cannot prove your identity, provided that